HMS Borer (1812)

-HMS Borer was a 14-gun built by Tyson & Blake at Bursledon.
+HMS Borer was a 14-gun of the Royal Navy built by Tyson & Blake at Bursledon.
 She was launched in 1812 and sold off in 1815.

 Design and construction

 The Bold class were a revival of Sir William Rule's design of 1804.
 They were armed with ten 18-pounder carronades and two 6-pounder bow chasers.
 Built at Bursledon by Tyson & Blake, Borer was launched on 26 June 1812 and commissioned under Commander Richard Coote.